The Impossible (2012 film): Plot

-In 2004, Doctor Maria Bennett, her husband Henry, and their three sons Lucas, Simon and Thomas go on a Christmas holiday to Khao Lak, Thailand.
+In December 2004, Doctor Maria Bennett, her husband Henry, and their three sons Lucas (age 12), Simon (5), and Thomas (7) go on a Christmas holiday to Khao Lak, Thailand.
 Arriving on Christmas Eve, they settle in and begin to enjoy the brand new Orchid Beach Resort.
-Two days later on December 26, the massive Indian Ocean tsunami inundates the area.
+Two days later, on 26 December, the massive Indian Ocean tsunami inundates the area.

 Maria and Lucas eventually emerge from the swirling water and find each other, with Maria having sustained serious injuries to her leg and chest.
 They help a toddler, Daniel, from the debris and are soon found by locals who dress and transfer them to a hospital in the city of Takua Pa.
 Daniel is separated from them during the journey.
 At the hospital, Maria encourages Lucas to help others find their family members while she goes into surgery for her chest injuries.

 Meanwhile, Henry and the two younger boys have also survived and are together.
 Henry leaves Simon and Thomas with another family who are then taken to the mountains for safety by local relief crews.
 Henry stays behind to search for Maria and Lucas in the rubble.
 While out looking, injured and alone, he is picked up by a passer-by and driven to a nearby bus station with other survivors.

-Communication facilities are scarce, but a European tourist named Karl, who has also been separated from his family, lends Henry his cell phone to contact his relatives in England.
+Communication facilities are scarce, but a German tourist named Karl, who has also been separated from his family, lends Henry his cell phone to contact his relatives.
 Henry promises Maria's father he will look everywhere for his family and that he will find them.
 Karl volunteers to accompany Henry to look for Maria and Lucas as well as his own family, who were at the beach when the tsunami hit.